 Focus on the speaker.
 Position yourself in an open, receptive stance

 Make appropriate eye contact.
 Invite the speaker to share.

-Interpret non-verbal messages.
-Notice mirroring behaviors.
+Interpret nonverbal messages.
+Notice mirroring behaviours.

 Listen with your ears: